Read Later x

 Is your wedding planned for 2020?
 Unsure whether to postpone?
 We explore what a socially distanced wedding will look like to help you decide.

 Around 150,000 weddings have already been postponed, mainly to 2021, but there are no guarantees that social distancing won’t still be in place.
-The wedding industry is pulling together to help every bride or groom to have an incredible day but you can’t plan a social event during a period of social distancing without making a few changes.
+The wedding industry is pulling together to help every bride or groom to have an incredible day.
+Venues and businesses have put measures in place to help couples to celebrate their marriage safely with family and friends during what we know will be a prolonged period of social distancing.
+However, you can’t plan a social event during a period of social distancing without making a few changes.

 Should you be planning to get married in 2020?

-Weddings in June, of any reasonable size, won’t be able to go ahead.
-If you have already confirmed a date after 4th July and have booked a registrar or the church, booked the venues and paid deposits to numerous suppliers, don’t be in a hurry to abandon your plans and postpone until you have looked at the options.
+If you have already confirmed a date for after 4th July, have booked a registrar or the church, booked the venues, and paid deposits to numerous suppliers, don’t be in a hurry to abandon your plans and postpone until you have looked at the options.
 Couples forced to abandon their wedding dates between March and July have described how despondent they felt in giving up on their plans.

 What are my options?

-- Carry on with your existing plans for your wedding and reception, accepting that there will be some adjustments to the plans to accommodate social distancing, particularly relating to the numbers that will be permitted.
+- Carry on with your existing plans for your wedding ceremony.
+Accept that there will be some adjustments to the plans to accommodate social distancing, particularly relating to the numbers that will be permitted.

 - Postpone entirely to 2021 or 2022.